yakconsulting/spidersoftdev.github.io/content/posts/2014-10-28-ffmpeg-on-ami-linux-and-centos-the-easy-way.md

 built on Aug 30 2014 15:49:19 with gcc 4.4.7 20120313 (Red Hat 4.4.7-3)<br />
 `

 Obviously there is no fun with with FFmpeg if you don&#8217;t have anything to convert.
-I needed to crop vertical videos from iPad to square &#8211; <a href="https://itunes.apple.com/au/app/vine/id592447445?mt=8" target="_blank">Vine</a> like format.
+I needed to crop vertical videos from iPad to square &#8211; [Vine](https://itunes.apple.com/au/app/vine/id592447445?mt=8) like format.

 Initial size of video was 1280&#215;720 &#8211; I wanted to make them square, and crop from top and bottom.